lue-bird/who-leighed-the-hay/README.md

 I claim that I got it.
 My original solution can be found in `src/FinalSolution.elm`.

-A better, simplified attempt is located at `src/FinalSolutionSimplified.elm`
+A better, simplified attempt is located at `src/FinalSolutionSimplified.elm`, a version that converts any of these functions into runnable elm programs is located at `src/FinalSolutionSimplifiedAbstracted.elm`

 To run:
 ```bash
 elm reactor
 ```
-then click on `src/FinalSolution.elm` or `src/FinalSolutionSimplified.elm`.
+then click on `src/FinalSolution.elm` or some other file.